Butterbrot: Comparison with sandwiches

-The derivatives of the British sandwich and the Butterbrot of the German-speaking countries differ in some ways: The Butterbrot is usually made from the typical bread types of German-speaking countries, which are much firmer and fuller in taste, and with a crispy crust, compared to English sandwich slices.
-One popular type is Vollkornbrot (wholegrain bread), which has a sourish full savoury taste, due to the use of sourdough as a leavening agent, and which often contains rye, albeit bread made from wheat flour is usually the most common variety.
-Vollkornbrot exists in dozens of varieties with respect to taste, shape, color, etc. However, Germans also know a large variety of white or mixed bread kinds, baguette or ciabatta are so common they are sold in every supermarket, and many modern German families simply eat toast with topping for breakfast, as it is cheaper and faster.
-Another very popular bread type is Brötchen (bread rolls), of which countless varieties exist in any possible shape, size and made from any possible flour combination.
+The derivatives of the British sandwich and the Butterbrot of the German-speaking countries differ in some ways: Butterbrot is usually made from the typical bread types of German-speaking countries, which are much firmer and fuller in taste, and with a crispy crust, compared to English sandwich slices.
+One common type is Vollkornbrot (wholegrain bread), which has a sourish full savoury taste due to the use of sourdough as a leavening agent, and which often contains rye, although bread made from wheat flour is usually the most common variety.
+Vollkornbrot exists in dozens of varieties with respect to taste, shape, color, and other characteristics.
+However, white or mixed breads like baguettes or ciabatta are so common they are sold in every supermarket, as are Brötchen (bread rolls), of which countless varieties exist.